microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 # Language Understanding
 Language Understanding (LU) is used by the bot to understand language naturally and contextually to determine what next to do in a conversation flow.
 In Bot Framework Composer,the process is achieved through setting up recognizers and providing training data in the dialog so that any **intents** and **entities** contained in the message can be captured.
-These values will then be passed on to triggers (handlers) which define how bots will respond with appropriate actions.
+These values will then be passed on to triggers which define how bots will respond with appropriate actions.

 In Bot Framework Composer LU has the following characteristics: